PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ### 1. Getting Started

-Open directory `work` in a file manager and open a terminal at the directory, you can do it by a context menu entry `Open in Terminal` or `Action → Open Terminal Here`.
+Open directory `work` in a file manager and open a terminal at the directory.
+You can do it from the context menu entry `Open in Terminal` or `Action → Open Terminal Here`.

 - #### Create a new icon

-    Create a new icon from template using the script `tools/work/new-icons.sh`.
-For all new icons, **please stick to using the template.** This is because these icons already have some needed objects like a CSS stylesheet.
+    Create a new icon from the provided template using the script `tools/work/new-icons.sh`.
+For all new icons, **please stick to using the template.** This is because the template already has some needed objects, like a CSS stylesheet.

     ```
-    # for example
+    # For example

     ./new-icons.sh apps abricotine

-    # it creates files inside work directory
+    # It creates the required files inside work directory
     # ./Papirus/apps/abricotine@16x16.svg
     # ./Papirus/apps/abricotine@22x22.svg
     # ./Papirus/apps/abricotine@24x24.svg